adetorojeremiahfadesayo/class-catch-up/README.md

 | [Known limitations](docs/limitations.md) | Product, provider, security, and deployment limitations |
 | [Implementation status](IMPLEMENTATION_STATUS.md) | Verified implementation work, evidence, and remaining blockers |
 | [UI reference](UI_INFO.md) | Teacher and learner interface contract |

-## Current scope and limitations

-Class Catch-Up is intentionally honest about what is and is not proven:

-- The project has **one recorded local Bedrock packet-generation run** over synthetic project-owned material; provider reliability, quotas, cost behavior, and production credentials are not established.
-- PostgreSQL integration/race behavior remains unverified in the recorded environment; SQLite supports the local deterministic test path and is not a production target.
-- PDF extraction supports text-based PDFs only; scanned documents are surfaced as `needs_text`, not silently OCR'd.
-- Curriculum standards, timetable/roster CSV imports, messaging, LMS integration, parent accounts, and automatic release are not implemented.
-- No durable public deployment, real teacher study, real student data, or learning-outcome claim is represented.

-See [known limitations](docs/limitations.md) for the full list and [implementation status](IMPLEMENTATION_STATUS.md) for current evidence.

 ## License